top of page

 2. 🐕 Calm Dog Introductions

 Choose well-mannered, vaccinated dogs for early interactions.
-Begin with on-leash parallel walks, keeping both dogs calm and relaxed before any off-leash play is allowed.
-Avoid chaotic dog parks during early socialisation.
+Begin with on-leash parallel walks, ensuring both dogs are calm and relaxed before any off-leash play is allowed.
+Avoid chaotic dog parks during initial socialisation.

 3. 🛋️ Household Noise Desensitisation